boostcon/cppnow_code_of_conduct/README.md

+The C++ Code of Conduct is:

+* A set of rules regarding appropriate behavior and procedures for dealing with violations of those rules.
-The C++ Code of Conduct is a derivative of the [PyCon Code of Conduct](https://github.com/python/pycon-code-of-conduct) intended for use at C++ community events.
-It is generic; concrete event details, contact info, etc have been replaced with generic placeholders.
+* Intended for use at C++ community events.
+* Generic; concrete event details, contact info, etc have been replaced with generic placeholders.
+* A derivative of the [PyCon Code of Conduct](https://github.com/python/pycon-code-of-conduct).

 This is version 1.0 of the C++ Code of Conduct.